basnijholt/unidep/README.md

 - Use `pip:` to specify packages that are only available through Pip.
 - Use `conda:` to specify packages that are only available through Conda.

-Using the CLI `conda-join` will combine these dependencies into a single conda installable `environment.yaml` file.
+Using the CLI `unidep` will combine these dependencies into a single conda installable `environment.yaml` file.

 ### Platform Selectors